VBS: Learn how to use this language to analyze malicious files

 jordi = WScript.ScriptFullName

-From the beginning of the function, you can see some points of attention such as URL, user and password referring to the account performing the attack, or even that the attacker uses an FTP server for spreading the malicious files, as well as the name of the files that will be used in the infection:
+From the start of the function, you can see some points of attention such as the URL, user and password of the account carrying out the attack, or even that the attacker is using an FTP server to disseminate the malicious files, as well as the name of the files that will be used in the infection:

-When discussing the function further, it was also found that an attempt was made to create a user ("Fisga").
-This went through a process of Reverseprocess, thus elevating his privilege and making him "root".
+When we looked more closely at the function, we also saw an attempt to create a user ("Fisga").
+This went through a process of Reverseprocess, thus elevating his privilege and turning him into "root".

-Finally, it is also noted that the malware uses a specific expression at the end of the function to perform the Persistence tactic (MITRE ATT&CK) and force the user to accept "root"access noted below:
+Finally, it should also be noted that the malware uses a specific expression at the end of the function to perform the Persistence tactic (MITRE ATT&CK) and force the user to accept "root" observed below:

 Else